vmyazin/vasilymt/content/articles/choose-city-for-digital-nomad.md

 Check [AirBnb](http://airbnb.com/) and [booking.com](http://booking.com) in advance to make sure that there are loads of options in the city center.
 You’d be surprised but some cities don’t have very many budget-friendly and high-quality options (Bratislava, Moscow), even though the country itself might not be that pricey.

 Send a message to the owner to ask if the internet speed is good at their rental.
 When you work remotely, stable connectivity is critical.
-This brings me to the next point
+This brings me to the next point.

 ### Internet Speed and Wifi Availability